funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

 The column `description` is a derived column from title and tags.
 I am assuming a 1-gram language model and extracting the words as tokens.
 The entire codes can be found [here](https://github.com/funktor/distributed-recsys/blob/main/data_generator.py).<br/><br/>

 ## Step 2
-Normalize the ratings - Normalize each rating to N(0, 1) by the mean and standard deviation of all ratings given by the user id because each user has their own preference and rating standard thus it does not make sense to normalize using all the users.
-One can also build a model with the mean and standard deviation as learnable parameters using the negative log likelihood of normal distribution as the loss function.
+Normalize the ratings - Normalize each rating in `N(0, 1)` by the mean and standard deviation of all ratings given by the user id because each user has their own preference and rating standard thus it does not make sense to normalize using all the users.
+One can also build a model with the mean and standard deviation as learnable parameters using the `negative log likelihood` of `normal distribution` as the loss function.
 It would usually make more sense to do that.<br/><br/>
 ```python
 def normalize_ratings(df:pd.DataFrame):
     """